Week of education and actions against racism and antisemitism: Participate in the remembrance trail of the Shoah Memorial

 Plaque in tribute to the volunteers, 68 rue Sedaine (11th arrondissement)

-Started at the end of the XIXe century, this immigration from Balkan Europe finds its place in the Popincourt district.
-From rue Sedaine to place Voltaire, passing by the synagogue on rue de la Roquette, streets, shops and cafés come to life under the pen of Ariane Bois in Le Monde d'Hannah which depicts the story of a family, a Turkish Jew.
-The route is accompanied by excerpts from the book and allows retracing the history of the Judeo-Spaniards, from their settlement to the darker time of the persecutions of the Occupation.
+Started at the end of the 19th centurye century, this immigration from Balkan Europe found its place in the Popincourt district.
+From rue Sedaine to place Voltaire, passing by the synagogue on rue de la Roquette, streets, shops and cafés come back to life under the pen of Ariane Bois in Le Monde d'Hannah, which depicts the story of a Turkish Jewish family.
+The itinerary is accompanied by excerpts from the book and allows us to retrace the history of the Judeo-Spaniards, from their settlement to the darker time of the persecutions of the Occupation.

 Mediator: Sophie Gagnard